alinowrouzii/night-sky-gallery-backend/README.md

   ```

   to create container from that image:
-   to build an image:
   ```sh
    docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml up -d
   ```
-  ##### To make sure that container is running currectly, check : http://localhost:8080/ping
+  ##### To make sure that container is running correctly, check : http://localhost:8080/ping

  ## for production purpose: